maxidigital/sumo/docs/web/docs/Tools/LiSuM.md

 It is also possible to deactivate the communication with LISA+ by unclicking the check box right of the control units combo box (image below).
-Per default, LISA+ controls units not being assigned to any Sumo intersection appear disabled.
+Per default, LISA+ controls units which are not assigned to any SUMO intersection will appear as disabled.

 ![Controlunits_on.PNG](../images/Controlunits_on.PNG "Controlunits_on.PNG")Checkbox to deactivate the communication with LISA+